song-jo/SudokuGame/README.md

 # SudokuGame
 Interactive Sudoku game with backtracking solver.
 Implemented with Python/pygame.
+# Rules of Sudoku
+Sudoku is played on a 9x9 grid divided into nine 3x3 square.
+The goal of the game is to fill the entire grid such that all the numbers from 1 to 9 appear once in every row, column, and 3x3 square.
 # Instructions
   1. Run sudoku.py to start the game window.
   2. Mouse click on any tile to select it.